apache/spark/docs/README.md

 ```

 It will generate all documents on the `container` and `host`.
-Especially when there are conflicts between the libraries required by python development environment
+Especially when there are conflicts between the libraries required by Python development environment
-and the libraries required by generating python docs environment, this is a good choice.
+and the libraries required by generating Python docs environment, this is a good choice.
 Please refer to [SPARK-50295](https://issues.apache.org/jira/browse/SPARK-50295) for details.